 STEPS IN THE NOMINATION PROCESS – STUDENT

-STEP 2 – Complete a Student Profile and Pre-Application and Contact your Goldwater Campus Representative
+STEP 3: Complete a Student Profile and Pre-Application and Contact your Goldwater Campus Representative

-There are several elements associated with the Goldwater Application.
-These include: 1) online questionnaire, 2) research essay, 3) three letters of recommendation, 4) transcript(s), and 5) if a student is a Permanent Resident, a copy of the student’s Permanent Resident Card and a Letter of Intent to become a U.S. citizen.
+The online application has several components, including: 1) online questionnaire, 2) research essay, 3) three letters of recommendation, 4) transcript(s), and 5) for a Permanent Resident, a copy of your Permanent Resident Card.
+Read more

-As each element of the application is being developed, keep in mind that the Foundation’s reviewers will be evaluating the likelihood that a student will pursue a career and become a research leader in one of the supported fields.
+As each element of the application is developed, keep in mind that the Foundation’s reviewers will be evaluating the likelihood that you will pursue a career and become a research leader in one of the supported fields.
 All elements of the application should help demonstrate that you possess the qualities and attributes of a successful research scientist, engineer, or mathematician.

 Letters of Recommendation:

 Discuss your transcripts with your CR EARLY in the Goldwater nomination process 1) to determine whether you need “official” or unofficial” transcripts and 2) to ensure your transcripts can be submitted before the nomination deadline.
-Students are responsible for getting all transcripts to their CRs in a timely fashion.
+YOU are responsible for getting all transcripts to your CR in a timely fashion.
 Goldwater CRs are responsible for uploading transcripts to the Goldwater nomination site by the deadline.

-A permanent resident of the U.S. must upload a copy of his/her Permanent Resident Card and a Letter of Intent to become a U.S. citizen to the online Goldwater nomination site.
+If you are a Permanent Resident, upload a copy of your Permanent Resident Card (sometimes called a Green Card) to the online Goldwater nomination site.

-The names and the complete set of application materials for the students selected as an institution’s Goldwater nominees must be uploaded to the Goldwater nomination site by the institution’s Campus Representative on or before the application deadline, the last Friday in January at 5:00 p.m.
+The names and the complete set of application materials for students selected as an institution’s Goldwater nominees must be uploaded to the Goldwater nomination site by an institution’s Campus Representative on or before the application deadline, the last Friday in January at 5:00 p.m.
 Central Time.
 Typically, CRs have an earlier final campus deadline by which they must have the nominees’ final materials.
 Check with your CR.